Lajos Kossuth: Journalist and political leader

 Kossuth pleaded in the newspaper Pesti Hírlap for rapid Magyarization: "Let us hurry, let us hurry to Magyarize the Croats, the Romanians, and the Saxons, for otherwise we shall perish".
 In 1842 he argued that Hungarian had to be the exclusive language in public life.
 He also stated that "in one country it is impossible to speak in a hundred different languages.
 There must be one language and in Hungary this must be Hungarian".

 Kossuth's assimilatory ambitions were disapproved by Zsigmond Kemény, though he supported a multinational state led by Hungarians.
 István Széchenyi criticized Kossuth for "pitting one nationality against another".
 He publicly warned Kossuth that his appeals to the passions of the people would lead the nation to revolution.
 Kossuth, undaunted, did not stop at the publicly reasoned reforms demanded by all Liberals: the abolition of entail, the abolition of feudal burdens and taxation of the nobles.
-He went on to broach the possibility of separating from the Habsburg Dynasty.
+He went on to broach the possibility of separating from the House of Habsburg.
 By combining this nationalism with an insistence on the superiority of the Hungarian culture to the culture of Slavonic inhabitants of Hungary, he sowed the seeds of both the collapse of Hungary in 1849 and his own political demise.